Zerathane/mod-token-turnin/.github/README.md

 - **Full raid/party scanning** — point it at your group and it sweeps every bot's bags in one pass.
 - **Spec-aware resolution** — reads each bot's actual invested talent tree (not just their "declared" spec) to award the correct itemization: tank gear for a Protection Paladin, healer gear for a Restoration Druid, and so on.
 - **Class-correct token handling** — tokens shared across multiple classes (e.g. a token usable by Warrior, Priest, and Druid alike) resolve to the right class's gear automatically.
-- **Stack-safe conversion** — a bag slot holding multiple stacked tokens converts in a single sweep, not one at a time.
 - **Inventory-safe** — a bot with no free bag space keeps its token and gets a clear message, instead of losing the token for nothing.
 - **Readable, clickable output** — `check` and `redeem` report real, quality-colored, clickable item links in chat, not plain text.
 - **Configurable scope** — opt in to including your own character or real (non-bot) group members if you want the convenience for yourself too.